Distinguished Professor Peggy Battin discusses new book about “opt-in reproduction” and medical ethics

 In his response, Tabery situated Battin’s ideas in the longer history of sterilization programs in the United States, particularly focusing on eugenic practices that targeted people deemed “unfit”—often poor people, people with disabilities, and racial minorities.
 In particular, he discussed the local history of sterilization in Utah, in which 800-900 people were sterilized in the early 20th century.
 A particularly revealing University of Utah masters thesis by George Heber Sears in 1933 highlighted how Utah’s medical and religious authorities often dismissed reports of sexual abuse and instead opted for forced sterilization as a solution to the problem of undesired pregnancy.
 Tabery’s remarks point to the necessity of the voluntary aspect of Battin’s conjecture, by illustrating a moment of its institutional lapse.
 The cases in Sears’s thesis demonstrate how reproductive control measures, when not truly voluntary, can compound rather than alleviate vulnerability.

 In the discussion of his clinical work and research, Turok explained how the ethical norms of Battin’s conjecture also guide the practice of reproductive justice, in which patient autonomy, informed consent, and rights to full sexual expression underpin health care delivery.
-As an example of a reproductive justice framework in action, HER Salt Lake Contraceptive Initiative by Turok and his colleagues demonstrated how removing barriers to access and supporting patient choice leads to better outcomes than simply promoting specific long-acting contraceptive methods alone.
-In this way, his remarks make a case for focusing on systemic changes and patient-centered care rather than technological solutions which do not address their underlying social and institutional contexts.
+As an example of the reproductive justice framework in action, the HER Salt Lake Contraceptive Initiative by Turok and his colleagues demonstrated how removing barriers to access and supporting patient choice leads to better outcomes than simply promoting specific long-acting contraceptive methods alone.
+In this way, their work focuses on systemic changes and patient-centered care, rather than technological solutions which do not address their underlying social and institutional contexts.
 Turok’s perspective suggests that while Battin’s opt-in conjecture presents an ideal endpoint, its realization requires addressing current inequities in healthcare delivery and access.

 Together, Battin, Turok, and Tabery’s conversation illuminates the ongoing tension between political or philosophical ideals, on one hand, and socially-embedded institutional practices, on the other.
 Most broadly, Battin’s opt-in conjecture posits a new development in the human right to self-determination, while stipulating the necessary conditions for the exercise of that right.
 The Tanner Talk discussion shows the difficult tensions between philosophy, policy, and history in the development of rights and liberties, more generally.
 Furthermore, Battin’s book comes at a pivotal moment in public debates about sex, reproduction, and family life—from the Dobbs v.
 Jackson decision by the United States Supreme Court, to new natalist policies in Hungary and elsewhere, to projected population decline in Japan and South Korea.